-Original post at http://johnmeunier.wordpress.com/2013/11/19/what-if-you-were-ted-turners-pastor/
+Original post at http://johnmeunier.wordpress.com/2014/07/28/my-problem-with-pluralism/

 On Friday, I attended afternoon prayers at the local Islamic Center with my colleagues from CPE.
 After the prayers were over, one of the Muslim gentlemen came over to our group and started to evangelize us with stories about how the Quran explains that Jesus did not die on the cross.

 I appreciated his efforts, even if they were a bit of an embarrassment to our host.
 Our host tried to get us away from our evangelizer and apologized for his brother in the faith’s tactics.
 As it turns out, many advocates of interfaith pluralism find evangelism awkward and uncouth.

 This is a big part of why I find pluralism so difficult to embrace.

 I find it difficult because I live in a culture that wants to put claims on people that are inconsistent with the gospel.
 And here, when I speak of the culture contrary to the gospel, I do not mean people like my Muslim evangelizer.
 I mean majority American culture.